papertrail/remote_syslog/README.md

 copies, and truncate the original so that the inode remains the same.

 This comes closest to ensuring that other programs watching these files will not be affected by, or need to be notified of, the rotation.
-We recommend this option whether or not you use `remote_syslog`; in most cases, the only tradeoff is slightly higher disk usage during rotation.
+In most cases, the only tradeoff of `copytruncate` is slightly higher disk usage during rotation.
+We recommend this option whether or not you use `remote_syslog`.

 ### Excluding files from being sent